plausible/docs/docs/outbound-link-click-tracking.md

 ## Step 2: Change the snippet on your site

 The tracking snippet changes depending on your selection of optional measurements.
 When making changes to your optional measurements, do ensure to insert the newest snippet into your site for all tracking to work as expected.
-We display your snippet during the process of adding a new site to your account.
-You can also see the snippet within the "**Site Installation**" area of the "**General** section in your [site settings](website-settings.md).

 Your Plausible tracking snippet should be inserted into [the Header (`<head>`) section of your site](plausible-script.md).
 Place the tracking script within the `<head> … </head>` tags.